outcaste-io/outserv/README.md

 ## License

-**This project, as a whole, is licensed under the terms of the Smart License v1.0.** A copy of the Smart license is available in [LICENSE.md](LICENSE.md).
+**This project, as a whole, is licensed under the terms of the Sustainable License v1.0.** A copy of the Sustainable license is available in [LICENSE.md](LICENSE.md).
 Frequently asked questions about the license are addressed in [LICENSE_FAQ.md](LICENSE_FAQ.md).

-The monetization model mentioned in the Smart License is explained [here](/billing).
+The monetization model mentioned in the Sustainable License is explained [here](/billing).

 Certain portions of this project are licensed by contributors or others